sweettypdevassy/Projects/README.md

 - **Login to DockerHub**: Logs into DockerHub using credentials stored in Jenkins.
 - **Push Docker Image**: Pushes the newly built Docker image to DockerHub.

+### Configure Jenkins with DockerHub Credentials
+In Jenkins, configure your DockerHub credentials:
+1. Go to **Manage Jenkins > Manage Credentials**.
+2. Add a new credential with your DockerHub username and password.